 Finally, she got a biopsy that revealed the shocking truth: hundreds of tumors spread throughout her abdomen.
 Jessica’s care team had never seen anything like this before, so they referred her to specialists at Cleveland Clinic.

 Three weeks after her appointment, Jessica got the unexpected news: she had mesothelioma.
-Shocked by such a rare diagnosis — especially for someone her age, at just 32 — she became determined to learn as much as possible about this cancer and face it head-on.
+Shocked by such a rare diagnosis — especially for her age — she became determined to learn as much as possible about this cancer and face it head-on.

-Read about other mesothelioma patients and their search for an accurate diagnosis in our Free Mesothelioma Survivors Guide.
+Read about how other peritoneal mesothelioma survivors coped with their diagnosis in our Free Survivors Guide.

 Learning the Dangers of Asbestos Exposure

-As Jessica learned more about her diagnosis, she discovered the primary cause was exposure to asbestos.
-Before the 1980s, the heat-resistant and durable mineral was a sought-after component of many products used in construction, insulation, and other industries.
+As Jessica learned more about her diagnosis, she discovered the primary cause of her cancer was exposure to asbestos.
+Before the 1980s, the heat-resistant, durable mineral was a sought-after component in many construction and other industrial products.

 “You can be exposed to asbestos and not see any symptoms for years.
-Usually, the latency period for mesothelioma is about 30 years.
 There is no safe level of exposure.
 You can be exposed to a lot or a very, very small amount of it and still develop this disease.”

 Advocating for Herself During Treatment